Midwestern HomeLife

 Toll House cookie bars on a white plate with bars and a glass of milk in background

-Ooey gooey Toll House Chocolate Chip Cookie Bars in a 9 x 13 pan are perfectly soft and chewy, chock-full of chocolate chips, and bake in under 30 minutes.
+Ooey gooey Toll House Chocolate Chip Cookie Bars in a 9 x 13 pan are perfectly soft and chewy with ooey gooey centers and tons of melty chocolate chips.
+Easy recipe that bakes in under 30 minutes, perfect treat for when you want a batch of Nestle chocolate chip cookies, but don't feel like scooping individual cookies.

 Jump to: